-Social media and online gaming has taken over our teens.
-At the same time cybercriminals are becoming more advanced at hacking devices through these platforms.
+Social media and online gaming have taken over our teens.
+At the same time, cybercriminals are becoming more advanced at hacking devices through these platforms.
 Teens must be informed about cybersecurity.
 Sites like YouTube seem harmless but malicious links can be entered into the comments.

 Teens' Digital Footprint